w-k-s/AWS-Certification/4-S3, CloudFront & Glacier.md

 28. `File Gateway` can only store flat files; and it uses the NFS protocol.
 `Volume Gateway` can store block files; it uses the ISCSI protocol.
 29. `Stored Volume Gateway`: all data is stored locally, asynchronously backed up to S3. `Cache Volume Gateway`: all data is stored on S3. frequently accessed data is cached locally.
+30. KMS audits each usage of the key.
+KMS has special permissions for the envelope key (the key that is used to protect the encryption key)
+31. HTTPs can be used for securing files when they are in transit.
+32. C. `file1`: None, `file2`: 2 versions, `file3`: 2 versions.
+33. A. Expedited retrieval.
+34. C. Bulk retrieval takes 5 - 12 hours.
+35. The `Time-To-Live (TTL)` needs to be set.
+The cache can be cleared before then, but it will incur a charge.
+36. Source and Destination buckets must be in different regions.
+Both buckets must have versioning enabled.
+37. Using the `s3 cp` from the AWS CLII
+38. Updates to files are automatically replicated between the two regions
+39. No. Deletes are not replicated across regions.